praneethposina/NetflixRecomendationSystem/README.md

 # NetflixRecomendationSystem
-Find the Report at reports folder
+Find the Report in the reports folder